ramazanefe15/personal_dictionary/readme.md

-This program receives word and definition and store them in a txt file.
+This program receives word and definition and stores them in a txt file.